pkeroulas/st2110-toolkit/capture/dpdk/README.md

 **15% pkts dropped by interface**.
 This is due to libcap that makes [too many copies and syscalls and that should be improved later](https://inbox.dpdk.org/users/20200723165755.46cef46c@hermes.lan/).

-### Solution
+## Proposed solution

-DPDK builtin utilities (testpmd and dpdk-pdump) are chosen for their versatily considering that the tunning might be a long process.
+DPDK builtin utilities (`testpmd` + `dpdk-pdump`) are chosen for their versatily considering that the tunning might be a long process.
+However, you need to rebuild from this [custom 'dev_info/v1' branch](https://github.com/pkeroulas/dpdk/tree/pdump_mlx5_hw_ts/clock_info/v1) to satisfy the timestamp accuracy.
-[This script](https://github.com/pkeroulas/st2110-toolkit/blob/master/capture/dpdk/dpdk-capture.sh) wraps the capture program in a tcpdump-like command line interpreter.
+Then, [this script](https://github.com/pkeroulas/st2110-toolkit/blob/master/capture/dpdk/dpdk-capture.sh) wraps the capture program in a tcpdump-like command line interpreter.
 The overhead induced by multiple process being started/stopped is not an issue in our use case.

-[Custom dev_info/v1](https://github.com/pkeroulas/dpdk/tree/pdump_mlx5_hw_ts/clock_info/v1) is the only satisfying version so far.
+Additional dependencies:

+- `smcroute`
+- `screen`
+- `linuxptp`

 ```sh
 ./dpdk-capture.sh -i enp1s0f0 -w /tmp/HD.pcap -G 1 dst 225.192.10.1
 ```

-## Performances

 ### Timestamps precision